The Digication Blog

 1. How does an ePortfolio help you extract value from what you've gained and learned?

-2. How does this help you build your personal brand?
+2. How does this help you build your brand?

 She points to the tools that Digication provides students to do these very things, from videos, presentations (and even specific aspects of those presentations), pictures, and other media that allow the student a great deal of control and accountability for crafting their digital portfolio to showcase what they want people to know about them.